• WORK

 award: équerre d’argent – nominated project - le moniteur, paris 1999

-The transformation takes the project even further away from the original ideas of the building, designed by a team leaded by Guy Lagneau and Jean Prouvé: A system of light filters over the façade, the creation of a real natural-lighted interior volume, the work over space fluidity, and the evolution of the museum its art collection.
+The refurbishing of Malraux’s first Maison de la Culture into a museum is taken as an opportunity to push forward the original ideas of the building, designed by a team led by Guy Lagneau and Jean Prouvé.
+A system of light filters over the façade, the creation of a real natural-lighted interior volume, the work over space fluidity, and the evolution of the museum its art collection.

 AMARdeLIMA RESTAURANT